Skill Level: Intermediate - Advanced

 If you receive an email from Bluepark you will see our Email Wrapper as shown above, which we created using the Advanced HTML version.
 The variable %content is then replaced by the actual content of the email, whether this is pulled from the Email Newsletter section or one of the system's triggered emails.

-Creating your own template
+Creating your own wrapper

-You can, of course, create your own template from scratch but it is advisable to only do this if you have experience and knowledge in coding emails.
+You can, of course, create your own wrapper from scratch, but it is advisable to only do this if you have experience and knowledge in coding emails.
 It is very different to coding a website as you need to know how different email clients render certain things.
 Without this knowledge it is likely your email will break in at least one of the following major email clients - Hotmail, Gmail or Outlook.

 Once you have created your wrapper design, add the variable %content where you want the content of the email to appear.